rattboi/mopidy-subsonic/README.rst

     username = USER
     password = PASS
     ssl = (yes/no)
+    context = my-subsonic (if your subsonic is accessible on http://some.website.com:8888/my-subsonic/index.view)

 Searches in Mopidy will now return results from your Subsonic library.